Feeding Puppies and Dogs

 A mistake owners often make is to think they will improve the diet by adding extra meat.
 There are three problems with this:

-2. Extra meat is probably unhealthy.
-It can cause some dogs to be more prone to gastrointestinal upsets such as acute vomiting or diarrhoea, and there is a reported reduction in lifespan with higher meat diets.
+- Extra meat is probably unhealthy.
+It can cause some dogs to be more prone to gastrointestinal upsets such as acute vomiting or diarrhoea, and there are hints of a reduced in lifespan in dogs on higher meat diets.
 Dogs are omnivores, not specialised carnivores like cats.

-3. Meat is undoubtedly popular to dogs, and so they will tend to start refusing their balanced diet if being fed meat.
+- Meat is undoubtedly popular to dogs, and they will tend to start refusing their balanced diet if being fed meat.

 A second common mistake is to feed table scraps or leftovers.
 Once again, these items will create a fussy dog prone to gastrointestinal upsets.
 Think carefully before doing this as you’ll also have a dog begging for food from family and guests every time they eat.